Vedanthsg/Database-Design/README.md

-# database-design-practice-eraser
+# database-design-using-eraser
-database design practice  using eraser
+database design using eraser